microsoft/qsharp-language/Specifications/QIR/Callables.md

 We use to term _callable_ to mean a subroutine in the source language.
 Different source languages use different names for this concept.

+### Runtime Failure

+There are several error conditions that are specified as causing a runtime failure.
+The `quantum__rt__fail` function is the mechanism to use to cause a runtime failure;
+it is documented in the [Classical Runtime](Classical-Runtime.md) section.

 ### Basics

 Callables are represented by up to four different LLVM functions to handle different